jessica-jones/jessica-jones.github.io/essays/someANTICS.md

 Choosing to Suck
 ---
 I think technology and people go hand in hand; I think it’s generally helpful to learn to consider the people using the technology you create.
-I think the foundation should be good content; using Semantic UI or another UI Framework to dress it up is a bonus but vital in this day and age.
+I think the foundation should be good content; using Semantic UI or another UI Framework to dress it up is a bonus, but vital in this day and age.

 I think my classmates are right, in a way.
 There’s no need to make it out to be more than it is.
 It’s fine if it’s just a way of giving their plain html a makeover.